 - A solar photovoltaics for engineers and architects workshop will be held from 8:30 a.m. to 3:30 p.m.
 Monday, Nov.
 9, also at the Cornell Cooperative Extension.
 The session will detail the structural and engineering considerations involved with installing rooftop solar photovoltaic systems.
 Participants will learn how to utilize local electrical and building codes in the design and installation of new solar electric systems.
 Attendants will earn six learning units for the American Institute of Architects or six professional development hours for professional engineers.
 Continuing education units will also be available for completing the course.

 Each workshop costs $17.87 to attend and individuals can register through https://training.ny-sun.ny.gov.
 For more information about the workshops, contact Arthur S. Garno, director of the SUNY Canton CREST Center for Workforce Development by phone, (315) 386-7197, or email, email@example.com.

 About SUNY Canton

 SUNY Canton is Northern New York’s premier college for career-driven bachelor’s degrees, associate degrees and certificate programs.
 The college delivers quality hands-on programs in engineering technology, health, management and public service.
 Faculty members are noted for their professional real-world experience in addition to outstanding academic credentials.
-SUNY Canton OnLine offers hundreds of flexible and convenient courses as well as eight exclusively online bachelor’s degrees.
-The college’s 14 athletic teams compete as provisional members of the NCAA Division III and the USCAA.
+SUNY Canton OnLine offers hundreds of flexible and convenient courses as well as ten exclusively online bachelor’s degrees.
+The college’s 14 athletic teams compete as members of the NCAA Division III.